-After further soft tissue assessment a tailored range mfr 'hands on' techniques are then applied to deliver focused, adaptive and sustained pressures for a minimum of 3 - 7 minutes, to facilitate change and pain reduction.
+After further soft tissue assessment a range of mfr 'hands on' techniques are then applied to deliver adaptive and sustained pressures of of 5 minutes or more, to facilitate change and pain reduction.

-Myofascial Release treatment, combined with selfcare work, can authentically facilitate a return to health, vitality and mobility.
+Myofascial Release treatment, combined with self mfr, can authentically facilitate a return to health, vitality and mobility.

 Regading self myofascial release, thrashing around wildly on a foam roller, bullying restrictions and adhesions, often yields limited benefits!